stangri/repo.openwrt.melmac.net/README.md

 ### wireshark-helper & luci-app-wireshark-helper

-This service can be used to configure router to sniff packets to/from monitored device on the device running WireShark app.
+This service can be used to configure router to sniff packets to/from monitored device on the device running Wireshark app.
 Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/wireshark-helper/files/README.md) for further information.